csaluski/cs-386-project/Interview Template.md

 4. How often do you engage in searching for and reading scientific research paper?

-5. How could your research experience be improved?

 #Live interview questions:

-- What do you do for work?
+- What do you do for your research work?

 - What areas do you research most often?